Biscuits and Gravy

 Sausage Gravy

-- Slice biscuits in half and spread sausage gravy all over them.
+- Once the biscuits are ready, slice them in half and spoon that rich sausage gravy over the top.